Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges

 In the cross-chain context, there are several different streams of related work.
-First are the efforts to improve the security and performance of cross-chain bridge designs --- particularly in managing cross-chain consensus concerning state changes --- using zero-knowledge~\cite{xie2022zkbridge} or committees of validators\cite{lan2021horizon,li2022polybridge}.
+First are the efforts to improve the security and performance of cross-chain bridge designs --- particularly in managing cross-chain consensus concerning state changes --- using zero-knowledge~\cite{xie2022zkbridge} or committees of validators~\cite{lan2021horizon,li2022polybridge}.
 Some many-chain blockchain ecosystems (e.g., Avalanche) are extending their chains with built-in bridges (across different chains).
 We consider our work orthogonal to these efforts as we focus on unbalanced bridge transactions, independent of the particular security violation that allowed such an outcome to take place.
-Indeed, some of the compromised bridges did use sets of validators.

-Another line of work has reviewed real-world attacks on cross chain bridges\cite{lee2023sok,zhang2023sok,notland2024sok,zhao2023comprehensive} --- ranging from just a few such events to an analysis of over 30 attacks.
+Another line of work has reviewed real-world attacks on cross chain bridges~\cite{lee2023sok,zhang2023sok,notland2024sok,zhao2023comprehensive} --- ranging from just a few events to an analysis of over 30 attacks.
 Our work has directly benefited from the insight and documentation these authors provide, but our respective focus is distinct.
 While these efforts have concentrated on identifying the vulnerabilities and mechanisms of attack, our work is agnostic to these details and focuses on the financial side-effects those actions.

 Yet a third research direction seeks to automatically discover new vulnerabilities in cross-chain bridges.
 Some examples of this work use machine learning such as ChainSniper~\cite{tran2024chainsniper}, which trains models to identify vulnerable smart contracts, and Lin et al.~\cite{lin2024detecting}, who train models to detect fake deposit events.
-Other examples use static analysis such as XGuard~\cite{wang2024xguard}, which statically analyzes bridge contracts for inconsistent behaviors, and SmartAxe~\cite{liao2024smartaxe}, which analyzes the control-flow graph of smart contracts and identifies access control and semantic vulnerabilities.
+Other examples use static analysis such as XGuard~\cite{wang2024xguard} and BridgeGuard~\cite{zhou2025bridgeguard}, which statically analyzes bridge contracts for inconsistent behaviors, and SmartAxe~\cite{liao2024smartaxe}, which analyzes the control-flow graph of smart contracts and identifies access control vulnerabilities.